insipidmoxie/SynergyRefresher/README.md

 2)

+Either run the installSelenium.bat file or do the following:

 Open command prompt by pressing windowskey+x and clicking windows powershell or by searching cmd in the bottom left and opening it.
 Once its open type

 pip install selenium